Garmin Vivoactive 3 Music after the Barcelona Half Marathon.

 So, I ordered a Garmin Vivoactive 3 Music to try alongside the Forerunner 235.
 I ended up keeping the Vivoactive 3 Music and returning the Forerunner 235, but I think both watches have their merits, and both are some of the best GPS watches for runners under $200.
 Here are my observations.

-Note: Garmin is currently having a big sale on the Vivoactive 3 Music, as of April 21, 2020.
+Note: Garmin is currently having a big sale on the Vivoactive 3 Music (valid as of late June 2020).
 You can get the Vivoactive 3 Music for $190 instead of $250!

 Garmin Forerunner 235 vs. Vivoactive 3 (Music)

 (Sorry, I don’t have any photos of the Forerunner 235 since I returned it without having the foresight of taking review photos.
 I suppose I could creep and do a watch photoshoot in my local sporting goods store, but I’d rather not look too suspicious haha).

 EDIT: Actually went to creep in a sporting goods store, so here you go!

 The Forerunner 235 is one of the most popular entry-level GPS watches, but I personally think it’s overrated for the features it offers.
 It also is older technology, having been released in 2015 (the Vivoactive 3 Music was released in 2018, and the non-music version in 2017).

 There are, however, some reasons to choose it over the Vivoactive 3:

 - The Forerunner 235 latches onto GPS signal immediately, while I’ve had to wait several minutes with the Vivoactive 3, especially if I’ve changed geographical location (like one country/state to another).
 After that initial GPS signal search, the Vivoactive 3 still takes 10-30 seconds to find signal.
 I didn’t use the Forerunner 235 in different locations, but it was still faster than the Vivoactive 3 in the same location.